Meet the Therapist: Marie Fernandes

 What you do for your own mental health?

-I try to ensure I have some down time each week.
-I have two dogs which take me out of the house and to some beautiful places for walks.
+I usually start my day by taking my two dogs out for an hour or so before starting work.
+I also do 45 minutes of yoga most days.
 I sing with a choir which I think is very mindful as the focus is entirely on breath, timing, notes and songs.
-I love going to the cinema to lose myself in a good film.
+I enjoy watercolour painting and listening to podcasts.
 I have a wonderful family and a great group of friends.
 I love my WhatsApp groups which are always there for moments of personal crisis or grumbles.
-For professional support I have very good supervision, this is essential in a field such as therapy, where we must always be mindful of confidentiality and safeguarding.

 What’s your consultation room like?